 The Theory of Data Normalization in MySQL server is still being developed further.
-For example there are discussions even on 6th Normal Form.
-But in most practical applications normalization achieves its best in 3rd Normal Form.
-The evolution of Normalization theories is illustrated below-
+For example, there are discussions even on 6th Normal Form.
+However, in most practical applications, normalization achieves its best in 3rd Normal Form.
+The evolution of Normalization in SQL theories is illustrated below-

 Database Normalization Example can be easily understood with the help of a case study.
 Assume, a video library maintains a database of movies rented out.
-Without any normalization all information is stored in one table as shown below.
+Without any normalization in database, all information is stored in one table as shown below.
 Let’s understand Normalization database with normalization example with solution:

 The above table in 1NF-

-A primary is a single column values used to uniquely identify a database record.
+A primary is a single column value used to identify a database record uniquely.

 It has following attributes

-The primary key values can not be changed
+- The primary key values should rarely be changed

 A composite key is a primary key composed of multiple columns used to identify a record uniquely

-In our database, we have two people with the same name Robert Phil but they live at different places.
+In our database, we have two people with the same name Robert Phil, but they live in different places.

-Hence we require both Full Name and Address to uniquely identify a record.
-This is a composite key.
+Hence, we require both Full Name and Address to identify a record uniquely.
+That is a composite key.

 It is clear that we can’t move forward to make our simple database in 2nd Normalization form unless we partition the table above.